lyushisyan/lyushisyan.github.io/_posts/2025-02-16-abinitio-bte.md

 The goal is not merely to rerun the workflow, but to make the physical approximations auditable.

-## 12. What the method really predicts
+The reason to record the full workflow is not to accumulate input parameters, but to make the final physical inference traceable.
 The first-principles PBTE is best understood as a chain of controlled reductions:

 $$
 \text{electronic ground state}